Wide range of applications

 To increase productivity, modern CNC laser cutting machines switch the laser on and off while in motion.
 This must be performed with a high degree of precision and tightly synchronized with axis positioning.
 Delays between CNC position setpoints and axis positions must also be compensated.
 The laser on/off cycles must be in the microsecond range, while the switching times themselves require precision in the nanosecond range.
 In these types of applications, a reACTION module can read setpoints and actual positions directly from the drive.
 This saves the cost of an external encoder, cuts back on wiring and also reduces the load on the controller.

 Modern sorting plants require extensive and flexible automation to ensure the throughput required by the recycling industry.
 Precision and speed are particularly crucial for tasks such as evaluating sensors and controlling large pneumatic valve lines.
-At extremely high sorting speeds, compensation for switching tolerances is also important. reACTION technology can significantly boost the throughput of sorting plants and improve the quality of recycled materials.
+At extremely high sorting speeds, compensating for switching tolerances is also important. reACTION technology can significantly boost the throughput of sorting plants and improve the quality of recycled materials.